 - Information which relates to issues over and above the SHLAA methodology assessment is not required at this stage;

-- There will be further opportunities to submit further, more detailed, site information as the plan progresses and particularly if a site is subsequently proposed to be taken forward.
+- There will be further opportunities to submit further, more detailed, site information as the Local Plan progresses, and particularly if a site is subsequently proposed to be taken forward.
 There is, however, no guarantee of this at this stage.

-- The councils do not want to encourage any extra work/expense now which is over and above the SHLAA site assessment criteria, however, if you want to submit extra information it would be at the discretion of the landowner.
+- The Council does not want to encourage any extra work or expense now which is over and above the SHLAA site assessment criteria.
+However, if you want to submit extra information it would be at the discretion of the landowner.

 Status of Submitted Sites